ZekiAydn/exchange-rate-api-dbglobe/README.md

-# db-globe-challange
+# exchange-rate-api-dbglobe

 ## Overview
-**db-globe-challange** is a web application built using Vue.js 3, leveraging tools like PrimeVue for UI components, Chart.js for visualizations, Pinia for state management, and Axios for HTTP requests.
+**exchange-rate-api-dbglobe** is a web application built using Vue.js 3, leveraging tools like PrimeVue for UI components, Chart.js for visualizations, Pinia for state management, and Axios for HTTP requests.
 The application is scaffolded using Vite, providing a fast development environment.

 ## Features
 - **Vue.js 3**: Progressive JavaScript framework used to build user interfaces.